uma-email/poc/README.md

 ## Sequence diagrams

-AEMS uses an UMA wide ecosystem topology where UMA wide ecosystem ⊃ UMA narrow ecosystem
+To transfer data from sender to recipient, AEMS uses a push/pull mechanism and an UMA wide ecosystem topology (UMA wide ecosystem ⊃ UMA narrow ecosystem).

 ### Push metadata